-The Dartmouth-Hitchcock Nursing Continuing Education Council (NCEC) provides Live and Enduring Continuing Nursing Education (CNE) activities for nurses and health care professionals throughout New England.
+The Dartmouth Health Nursing Continuing Education Council (NCEC) provides Live and Enduring Continuing Nursing Education (CNE) activities for nurses and health care professionals throughout New England.

 A CNE Live activity is an event that must be attended in person, or in real-time via the internet, in order to obtain credit.